Harold Harmsworth, 1st Viscount Rothermere: Relationship with Stephanie von Hohenlohe and support for Hungary

-In fact, Rothermere's "Justice for Hungary" campaign, which he continued until February 1939, was a source of disquiet for the Foreign Office, which complained that British relations with Czechoslovakia, Yugoslavia and Romania were constantly stained as the leaders of those nations continued to harbor the belief that Rothermere was in some way speaking for the British government.
+In fact, Rothermere's "Justice for Hungary" campaign, which he continued until February 1939, was a source of disquiet for the Foreign Office, which complained that British relations with Czechoslovakia, Yugoslavia and Romania were constantly strained as the leaders of those nations continued to harbour the belief that Rothermere was in some way speaking for the British government.
 One man who was better informed was one of Rothermere's principle opponents, the Czechoslovak minister-plenipotentiary in London, Jan Masaryk.
 Masaryk reported to Prague that Rothermere was not acting on behalf of Whitehall, but rather on behalf of Princess von Hohenlohe.
-Masaryk described Rothermere as dominated both emotionally and sexually by Hohenlohe, writing that he would do anything to please her.
-Masaryk cynically predicated that Rothermere would lose interest in Hungarian revanchism the moment he found himself a new mistress.
-In a letter dated 30 April 1928, Rothermere admitted to the Princess von Hohenohe: "As I have already told you on several occasions, my interest in Hungary was aroused principally by you.
+Masaryk described Rothermere as dominated both emotionally and sexually by Hohenlohe, writing that he would do anything to please her, and cynically predicting that he would lose interest in Hungarian revanchism the moment he found himself a new mistress.
+In a letter dated 30 April 1928, Rothermere admitted to Hohenlohe: "As I have already told you on several occasions, my interest in Hungary was aroused principally by you.
 I had no idea that the enumeration of Hungary's woes and her unfair treatment would trigger off such worldwide sympathy".
-Sir Austen Chamberlain, the Foreign Secretary told Count István Bethlen, the Hungarian Prime Minister, during a visit to Geneva to attend the sessions of the League of Nations: "He [Rothermere] always writes in his paper what is popular, but he is often mistaken in that...But Lord Rothermere is the sort of person who will embrace something today, only to drop it tomorrow just as easily".
-Hungarian diplomats in London noted that the most of the readers in Daily Mail wanted to read about crime, scandal and sensationalism.
-As such the Hungarian legation staff in London reported that most Daily Mail readers were not interested in revising the Treaty of Trianon, no matter much Rothermere hammered at the subject.
-Hohenlohe later said of Rothermere that: "...he was erratic, a creature of rapidly changing moods, able to back the idlest of impulses with his millions, open to any suggestion, and perfectly ruthless in carrying out any scheme that might bring him journalistic fame or personal prestige".
+In Geneva to attend sessions of the League of Nations, Sir Austen Chamberlain, the Foreign Secretary, told Count István Bethlen, the Hungarian Prime Minister: "[Rothermere] always writes in his paper what is popular, but he is often mistaken in that...
+But Lord Rothermere is the sort of person who will embrace something today, only to drop it tomorrow just as easily".
+Hungarian diplomats in London noted that most of the readers of the Daily Mail wanted to read about crime, scandal and sensationalism.
+As such the Hungarian legation staff in London reported that most Daily Mail readers were not interested in revising the Treaty of Trianon, no matter how much Rothermere hammered at the subject.
+Hohenlohe later described Rothermere as: "erratic, a creature of rapidly changing moods, able to back the idlest of impulses with his millions, open to any suggestion, and perfectly ruthless in carrying out any scheme that might bring him journalistic fame or personal prestige".